-Because occupations involving physical labor dominate the local economy, Gillette is generally considered to be a blue-collar town.
-36.76% of the Gillette workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Gillette, you'll notice that it is more blue-collar than most other communities in America.
+36.76% of Gillette’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Gillette is a city of construction workers and builders, professionals, and sales and office workers.
 There are especially a lot of people living in Gillette who work in office and administrative support (10.32%), sales jobs (8.75%), and teaching (8.31%).

 Compared to the rest of the country, citizens of Gillette spend much less time in their cars: on average, their commute to work is only 18.90 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-The percentage of adults in Gillette who are college-educated is close to the national average for all communities of 21.84%: 19.20% of the adults in Gillette have a bachelor's degree or advanced degree.
+In terms of college education, Gillette is nearly on par with the US average for all cities of 21.84%: 19.20% of adults 25 and older in Gillette have a bachelor's degree or advanced degree.